Experts & Staff

 Biography

 She has testified before the US Senate Foreign Relations Committee and the German Bundestag, and is frequently quoted in leading media outlets such as the Financial Times, the New York Times, The Economist, Süddeutsche Zeitung, El Confidencial, Berlingske, and many more.
-Her new book “Ende der China-Illusion.
+Her book “Ende der China-Illusion.
 Wie wir mit Pekings Machtanspruch umgehen müssen” was published in August 2023 with Piper in Germany.

 In the media